Bug report #14504

 Geos has such a function, geos::algorithm::LineIntersector:computeIntersection.

 should check if there is a geos:geometry:intersection, and if not, try geos:algorithm:LineIntersector:computeIntersection.
 Other functions, like makeDifference (in the same file) may profit from this check, too.

 This is a bit of a design issue: Do two overlapping lines intersect?
 I can think of situations without intersection (bridges etc.), but for every day usage, most lines DO intersect.
 Maybe some switch ("only intersect if there is a vertex on intersection") could be added?

-#4 Updated by Maximilian Krambach about 4 years ago
+#4 Updated by Maximilian Krambach over 4 years ago